 Within the dorms, students have a few options for recycling:

 Each dorm on campus has a large recycling container, located outside on the perimeter of the dorm or in the dorm courtyard.
 These containers are managed directly by the individual dorms, who collect and exchange their own recycling, which helps raise dorm funds.If you have questions about your dorm’s recycling program and what can or cannot be recycled please contact your dorm’s recycling officer or dorm president.
 If your dorm does not have a large container and would like one please contact your dorm president.
 Earth911 provides locations of places close to campus to recycle your dorm glass, plastic and aluminum.

 Individual Room/Suite Recycling Bins

-A number of rooms and suites across campus, including all suites in Sontag and South, have their own recycling bins which are managed by the Facilities & Maintenance.
-If your room/suite does not have a recycling bin and would like one please notify F&M at email@example.com.
+A number of rooms and suites across campus, including all suites in Sontag and South, have their own recycling bins which are managed by the facilities and maintenance.
+If your room/suite does not have a recycling bin and would like one please notify F&M at firstname.lastname@example.org.

 Note: Items (e.g. cans and bottles) placed in these bins will not be removed or sorted, such as the large dorm recycling containers mentioned above.

 This recyclable waste goes directly to the City of Claremont for processing.
 These materials do not have to be sorted but should be rinsed thoroughly, if necessary.
 Please see the below what can be recycled in these bins: